 While Run It Once Poker has been tight-lipped about details surrounding its US launch, a recent tweet by Galfond suggests that the company has settled on the name and it will maintain the RIO branding.
 However, the US version will be powered by BetRivers — the flagship casino brand of RIO’s parent company, Rush Street Interactive (RSI).

-RSI was also selected in August by the Delaware Lottery as its exclusive igaming provider and is aiming to launch online casino gaming by November 1, 2023.
+RSI was also selected in August by the Delaware Lottery as its exclusive igaming provider and launched online casino and sportsbetting in the state at the end of 2023.
 The Lottery also confirmed that it was working with RSI to launch online poker but did not provide a timeline.

 BetRivers is live with online casino gaming in four states — Michigan, New Jersey, Pennsylvania, and West Virginia.
 Online poker is also legal in all four states, so RSI could launch Run It Once Poker, Powered by BetRivers, in all four markets.

-Online poker (and casino) is also legal in Delaware, where RSI was selected as the Lottery’s exclusive igaming partner in August, so RSI has a potential fifth US market for Run It Once Poker there.
+Online poker (and casino) is also legal in Delaware, where RSI was selected as the Lottery’s exclusive igaming partner in August and went live in late December, so RSI has a potential fifth US market for Run It Once Poker there.

 But RSI could also potentially launch the platform in two new markets: Nevada and Ontario.
 However, as a Canadian province, the latter could not share its player pool with any US states.